chrisdone/website/hakyll/posts/german-naming-convention.markdown

 domain but not your program's take on the domain.
 I think programmers forget that, as they are authors, they have readers.

-A famous and regularly quoted piece of advice, from the mailling list `comp.lang.c` in 1991, John F. Woods wrote:
+A famous and regularly quoted piece of advice, from the mailing list `comp.lang.c` in 1991, John F. Woods wrote:

 > Always code as if the guy who ends up maintaining your code will be a